British European Airways: Cyprus Airways

 Cyprus Airways was established on 24 September 1947 as a joint venture between BEA, the British Colonial Government of Cyprus and private interests.
 Operations commenced on 18 April 1948 with three Douglas DC-3 aircraft.
 The aeroplanes, which carried 21 passengers each, flew on a route network centred on Nicosia Airport that included Rome, London (via Athens), Beirut, Athens, Cairo, Istanbul, and Haifa.
 During the next three years the airline purchased an additional three DC-3 aircraft and introduced services to Alexandria, Amman, Bahrain, Khartoum (via Haifa) and Lod.

 In 1952, BEA took over the Cyprus Airways service to London with an Airspeed Ambassador, which featured a pressurized cabin that allowed nonstop routing avoiding a stopover in Athens.
 On 18 April 1953, BEA began using its newly delivered Vickers Viscount 701 on their scheduled service from London to Rome and Athens.
 The continuing sector from Athens to Nicosia was operated by BEA under charter to Cyprus Airways.
 This route from London to Nicosia was the world's first regular turboprop service.

 In September 1957, with the political situation deteriorating in Cyprus, Cyprus Airways entered into a five-year agreement with BEA for the latter to operate services on its behalf.
 As a result, BEA took over the operation of all Cyprus Airways services from 26 January 1958.

-Following independence for Cyprus in 1960, the government of newly independent island became the majority shareholder in Cyprus Airways, with a 53.2 percent holding, while BEA's stake was reduced to 22.7 percent.
+Following independence for Cyprus in 1960, the government of newly independent island became the majority shareholder in Cyprus Airways, with a 53.2 per cent holding, while BEA's stake was reduced to 22.7 per cent.
 Private individuals held the rest.
 Thereafter, Cypriot nationals began to be hired and trained for the flight crews, which had previously been made up of British expatriates from BEA.
 Cyprus Airways still relied on BEA for aircraft and in 1961 BEA began introducing Comet 4B jets on all Cyprus Airways routes through a joint aircraft pool arrangement that included Greece's Olympic Airways.
 On 5 April 1960, BEA introduced de Havilland Comet 4B aircraft on the Nicosia, Athens, Rome, and London routes.
 With the introduction of the Comets, Cyprus Airways became the first airline in the Middle East to have jet airplanes.
 The Comets flew in the BEA livery, but had the Cyprus Airways logo and title above their doors.
 In 1965, Cyprus began leasing its own Viscounts from BEA for regional routes.
 The Comet and Viscount aircraft were replaced with five Trident jets, three of them acquired from BEA.
 The first Hawker Siddeley Trident jet was introduced in September 1969.
 Cyprus also leased a BAC 1-11.
 The faster planes allowed more European trade centres (Frankfurt, Manchester, Brussels, and Paris) to be added to the timetable.

 British Airways finally divested itself of its former BEA stake in Cyprus Airways in 1981, selling its shares to the Government of Cyprus.